-Katie Schumacher is a Certified New York State Teacher who began Don't Press Send in her hometown of Rockville Centre, NY.
+Katie Duffy Schumacher is a Certified New York State Teacher who began Don't Press Send in her hometown of Rockville Centre, NY.
 Katie believes that there are many challenges to raising children who are growing up with social media as their primary means of communication.
 Katie is dedicated to assisting today's children to embrace the many positives of technology and avoid its pitfalls.

-Five years ago I began a program called Don’t Press Send, an education in cyber civics.
+Three years ago I began a program called Don’t Press Send, an education in cyber civics.
 I began this program because I know that if so many kids are misusing social media so drastically, it’s because they haven’t been educated in how to use it correctly.
 Today’s youth are being raised by parents who are ill-equipped to teach the lessons they need to in this technological age.
 They are in unfamiliar territory.
 Fortunately for us, we do not need to be technological experts, or keep up with the latest social media trends to teach our children how to behave.
 Online or off, the rules should be the same.
 We need to help our children push past the emotional barrier the screen creates and see that on the other side of that screen is a living, breathing, feeling human being, who must be treated with kindness.
 We need to help them create and reinforce their own boundaries, strengthen their empathic skills, protect their privacy and make thoughtful, positive decisions.
 We must also lead by example, guiding our children to think mindfully about their choices, both on social media and in life.
 We can teach them to stop, to take a deep breath and to pause before they post.